 I have done a couple of long walks in the past though.
 Back in 1992 when I was living in Cardiff my friend Mike suggested walking the Monmouthshire canal in South Wales, from Newport to Brecon, about 33 miles in all.
 It seemed like a cool idea at the time.
 I was a reasonable athlete back in those days (although 400m was my favoured distance, not 33 miles), but I thought my fitness should make this a cinch.
 How hard could it be – canals are flat aren’t they?
 I’d even run two half marathons before (a long way for a 400m runner) so it sounded pretty easy.
 Although most of the length of canals are flat, it turns out they do go uphill at locks, and Brecon is quite an uphill sort of place.

 33 miles is a very long way to walk.
 The first half was pretty easy, a gentle stroll, the sunshine on our backs, watching the baby ducks manically paddling to keep up with their mums.
 It was idyllic.
 We arrived at the exotically named village of Sebastopol which (unlike its namesake in Crimea) is a dull, unexciting place.
 Twenty streets of ex-council semis share the village with twenty more streets of two-up-two-down terraced houses, with nothing in the centre.
 Nothing at all.
-Only the Crown pub next to the canal showed any willingness to bring people together in one place, the friendly chatter and lively juke box music a hypnotic siren drawing in the bored and desperate for their daily fix of social interaction, a lone warrior fighting against the village’s depression.
-The bar snacks advertised on the board outside turned out to be wilted sandwiches left over from the previous evening, but beggars can’t be choosers in a village like this.
+Only the Crown pub next to the canal showed any willingness to bring people together in one place, the friendly chatter and lively juke box music a hypnotic siren drawing in the bored and desperate for their daily fix of social interaction.
+The bar snacks advertised on the board outside turned out to be wilted sandwiches left over from the previous evening, but beggars can’t be choosers in a place like this.

 “No bastard would give me a lift” he spat out in disgust.
 I looked him up and down, his bedraggled exhausted demeanor, stubbly beard, disheveled hair and knobbly knees below his shorts, and thought how sensible those drivers were.
 Given his obvious exasperation I decided to keep that thought quiet and said something vaguely sympathetic, even though I was bloody freezing at that point and quite angry.
 It wasn’t his fault of course.

 Some people collect things.
 Stamps, porcelain pigs, Pokemon cards, priceless paintings….
 I’m not a big collector personally, but I understand the urge.
-I’m a bit autistic, with a sprinkling of OCD on top, but I can manage it.
+I think I have a touch of OCD, but I can easily manage it.
 Candles on the mantelpiece that aren’t arranged symmetrically will annoy me, silently gnawing away at my comfort, urging me to balance them up.
 Knowing that this is happening helps me to reject the urge.
 I’ll look at them and picture how they “should” be, but I won’t get up and fix it – that would be giving in to it.
-I completely understand those people that have to touch things with both hands twice though, who have to flick the switch off, then on, then off again.
-Just to make sure.
-I’m not stronger than them, just less affected.

-Where my OCD does affect me is completeness.
-I need to have the complete set of things.
-My work colleagues tease me because I have to have all 26 colours in Pilot’s wonderful G2 gel pen range…. even the white one (yes, a white one, and no, I’ve never used it 😳)
+Where OCD does affect me is completeness.
+I like to have the complete set of things.
+My work colleagues tease me because I have to have all 26 colours in Pilot’s wonderful G2 gel pen range…. even the white one (yes, a white one, and no, I’ve never used it)